zhanghao0/mr-code-challenge/README.md

 # Testing
 ## Using Swagger
-* Start backend and access http://localhost:8080/swagger-ui.html
+* Start the application and access http://localhost:8080/swagger-ui.html

 ## Using Postman
 * Download Postman from https://dl.pstmn.io/download/version/5.5.3/windows64